The global ice cream market is evolving fast, fueled by consumer demand for indulgent experiences, better-for-you options, and exciting new formats.

 Cross-cultural mashups, savory infusions, and regionally inspired flavors are gaining traction, especially among younger generations.

-- Limited editions and brand collaborations are effective triggers for trial, with 30% of US consumers encouraged to try new flavors if offered as limited-time offerings.
+Limited editions and brand collaborations are effective triggers for trial, with 30% of US consumers encouraged to try new flavors if offered as limited-time offerings6.
 Globally, Japanese and Indian consumers show a strong preference for seasonal and limited edition offerings.

 Aldi Dubai Chocolate Style Mochi is a Middle Eastern-inspired pistachio chocolate mochi with chewy cocoa rice dough and crunchy kataifi pastry.